-The City of New York ("City") hereby submits the following reply comments in response to the Notice of Inquiry ("NOI") released by the Federal Communications Commission ("Commission") regarding the development of a national broadband plan as directed by Congress.
+The City of New York ("City") hereby submits the following comments in response to the Notice released on September 25, 2009, by the Federal Communications Commission ("Commission") regarding the development of a national broadband plan as directed by Congress.1 The Commission asks in its notice about government use of broadband to enhance service delivery, and government initiatives to promote broadband deployment and adoption.
+In addition, the Commission seeks comment on the extent to which existing government mechanisms have either promoted or delayed broadband deployment.